Dicridon/canoe/README.md

   |----third-party
 ```

-to use classes and funcitons in `eninge`, we just need to include `engine/engine.hpp` in other source files(canoe adds ./components to include path).
+To use classes and funcitons in `eninge`, we just need to include `engine/engine.hpp` in other source files(canoe adds `./components` to include path).

-after some coding, we want to run this project for a test, so we just need to type `canoe build && canoe run`, canoe would build this project and run the executable binary for you.
+After some coding, we want to run this project for a test, so we just need to type `canoe build && canoe run`, canoe would build this project and run the executable binary for you.
 And the project would be:
 ```
 car
   |----config